odoo/documentation/content/applications/websites/livechat/responses.rst

 To create a new canned response, go to :menuselection:`Live Chat app --> Configuration --> Canned Responses --> New`.

-From here, type the shortcut command into the :guilabel:`Shortcut` field.

-Then, click into the :guilabel:`Substitution` field, and enter the custom message that will be sent to visitors in place of the shortcut.
-Click :guilabel:`Save`.
+Type a shortcut command in the :guilabel:`Shortcut` field.
+Next, click the :guilabel:`Substitution` field, and type the message that should replace the shortcut.

 .. tip::
    Try to connect the shortcut to the topic of the substitution.
-The easier it is for the operators to remember, the easier it will be to use the canned responses in conversations.
+Not only does this make it easier to use the responses, it prevents the list of responses from becoming disorganized and overwhelming.

+In the :guilabel:`Description` field, add any information that provides context for this response, such as guidelines for when it should or should not be used.

+The :guilabel:`Last Used` field keeps track of the date and time each response was most recently used.
+This field **cannot** be edited.

 Use canned responses in a live chat conversation
 ------------------------------------------------